Hebrews 11:1

 Now faith is the substance of hoping; the proof of things not being seen.

 Paraphrase: Now let’s take a closer look at what faith is.
 We have been saying that we only can enter into God’s rest when we have faith in the good news preached to us (Hebrews 4:2), that we are not to be lazy but are to imitate those who through faith and patience inherit the promises (Hebrews 6:12), that we are to draw near to God with a sincere heart in full assurance of faith (Hebrews 10:22), that the righteous live by faith (Hebrews 10:38), and that we are not of those who shrink back to destruction but of those who have faith to the preserving of our souls.
 (Hebrews 10:39) Well then, what is this faith which is so critical in our life and walk with God?
 The first thing we can say is that faith takes the things that we hope for and makes them real in our minds.
-By faith, things that are future to us and the things we are longing for and expecting, become present.
-We can begin to enjoy them almost as if we had them in possession.
-In the same way, our faith is a solid conviction that the invisible realities of our religion really do exist, and we experience the power of these realities even though they are invisible to us.
+By faith, those things which are in the future and which we are earnestly desiring, become present realities.
+We begin to enjoy them almost as if we already had them in our possession.
+Furthermore, our faith is a solid conviction that the invisible realities of our religion really do exist, and we experience the power of these realities even though they are invisible to us.

 Comments: